kpradeep12/jCache/README.md

 This library depends on three main entry points, they are:

 **CacheManager**: Single instance of this class should be instantiated per VM instance.
 **PurgeStrategy**: This interface have two implementations; Least frequently used and Least recently used.
 CacheManager depends on this interface.
 **CachedObject**: This class is the real object which is cached and CacheManager manages this instance.

+Sample code below shows example to use jCache
+//Create Cached wrapper object.
+CachedObject co1 = new CachedObject(1, 1);
+//Store co1 in cache.
+CacheManager.putCache(co1);
+//Retrive from cache.
+System.out.println(CacheManager.getCache(1));